1kko/email2rss/readme.md

 ## Tip
 You might want to use Tailscale's `funnel` to serve your local server to the internet.
 This way you can access your RSS feeds from anywhere.

+In case you face problem installing it in raspi,
+try:
+`PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring poetry install`

 ## License

 MIT